Today’s topic: Let’s talk motivation.

 Motivation & Children:

-Children are driven by the idea of succeeding – or at least improving slightly so that they can succeed.
+Children are driven by the idea of succeeding and being motivated by their loved one – or at least improving slightly so that they can succeed.
 The more confident your child, the more likely they are to succeed in a specific task or area and they are more likely to enjoy the activity.

 How To Help Your Child Find Their Motivation: